Shouldering the Work: Simple Solutions for a Complex Joint

 - Strategy THREE- pull the load close to the body.
 For a box on a shelf, bend the knees, engage the core, stagger the hands, slide the box to the hinge point, and draw into the body.
 Reverse the process putting a box on a shelf.
 Anything between 36 and 50 pounds get a buddy to help lift.
 Anything above 50 pounds it’s time to invest in a lift assist device.

 Avoid extended reaches to complete a task like bed making.
 Believe it or not an extended reach by a housekeeper, like making a bed, is an above the shoulder activity and a heavy strain to the back.
 Work from both sides of the bed or have a partner.
 Stay upright and work in the power zone.

 Finally, in the office environment keep the head upright and the keyboard and mouse just below elbow height.
 Anything higher will load the shoulders.
 Awkward reaching to an input device like the mouse often leads to leaning on the opposite elbow.
 That creates compression and eventually an injury.
 Subtle changes can have a big impact.
 When working at a computer your upper arm should be parallel to your core and forearm parallel to the floor.

 Looking for more information on this topic?
-On September 16, 2021, MEMIC is presenting a free webinar titled, “Put a Good Head on your Shoulders: To Protect Them from Injury”.
-This webinar will explore the shoulder anatomy, its exposure to injury in the workplace, the effect of aging, and strategies for recovery and health.
-The webinar is free, but registration is required, and space is limited.
-Click here to register today.
+On September 16, 2021, MEMIC presented a free webinar titled, “Put a Good Head on your Shoulders: To Protect Them from Injury”.
+This webinar explored the shoulder anatomy, its exposure to injury in the workplace, the effect of aging, and strategies for recovery and health.